arvimal/BootCamp/004-Networking/README.md

 ![TCP Handshake](./Images/TCP-Handshake.png)

-* A very short description on what happens, is as following:
+A very short description on what happens, is as following:

-  1. [SYN] : Machine1 initiate a connection with Machine2 by sending a segment with SYN field (Synchronize Sequence Number), and the sequence number the TCP segments will start.
+  * **[SYN]** : Machine1 initiate a connection with Machine2 by sending a segment with SYN field (Synchronize Sequence Number), and the sequence number the TCP segments will start with.
-  2. [SYN, ACK] Machine2 acknowledges with an `ACK` signal, and sends a `SYN` back
+  * **[SYN, ACK]** : Machine2 acknowledges with an `ACK` signal, and sends a `SYN` back.
-  3. [ACK + Data] Machine1 receives the ACK, and send an acknowledgement `ACK` back.
+  * **[ACK + Data]** : Machine1 receives the ACK, and send an acknowledgement `ACK` back.

-* In more detail:
+In more detail:

-  1. The Client sets the `SYN` bit in the TCP header to request a TCP connection.
-The sequence number field is set to 0.
-Since the SYN bit is set, this sequence number is used as the initial sequence number.
+  * The Client sets the `SYN` bit in the TCP header to request a TCP connection.
+      * The sequence number field is set to 0.
+      * Since the SYN bit is set, this sequence number is used as the initial sequence number.
-  2. `SYN` TCP segment is received by the Server.
+  * `SYN` TCP segment is received by the Server.
-  3. Server sets the SYN and the ACK bits in the TCP header.
-Server sets the SYN and the ACK bits in the TCP header.
+  * Server sets the SYN and the ACK bits in the TCP header.
+      * Server sets the SYN and the ACK bits in the TCP header.
-     Server sends its initial sequence number as 100.
-Server also sets its `TCP Window Scale` to 65535 bytes. i.e. Server has buffer space for 65535 bytes of data.
-Also note that the ack sequence numer is set to 1.
+      * Server sends its initial sequence number as 100.
+      * Server also sets its `TCP Window Scale` to 65535 bytes. i.e. Server has buffer space for 65535 bytes of data.
+      * Also note that the ack sequence numer is set to 1.
 This signifies that the server expects a next byte sequence number of 1.
-  4. Client receives the SYN_ACK TCP segment.
+  * Client receives the SYN_ACK TCP segment.
-  5. Client now acknowledges the first segment with an `ACK` TCP segment, thus completing the three way handshake.
-The receive window is set to 5000.
-The `ACK` sequence number is set to 101, this means that the next expected sequence number is 101.
-At this point, the client assumes the TCP connection to be `ESTABLISHED`.
+  * Client acknowledges the first segment with an `ACK` TCP segment, thus completing the three way handshake.
+      * The receive window is set to 5000.
+      * The `ACK` sequence number is set to 101, this means that the next expected sequence number is 101.
+      * At this point, the client assumes the TCP connection to be `ESTABLISHED`.
-  6. Server receives the `ACK` TCP segment, and moves to the `ESTABLISHED` state.
+  * Server receives the `ACK` TCP segment, and moves to the `ESTABLISHED` state.

 Reference: